Stradivarius: Construction

 Stradivari made his instruments using an inner form, unlike the French copyists, such as Vuillaume, who employed an outer form.
 It is clear from the number of forms throughout his career that he experimented with some of the dimensions of his instruments.
 The woods used included spruce for the top, willow for the internal blocks and linings, and maple for the back, ribs, and neck.
-Stradivari and Giuseppe Guarneri's violins differ in their tonal quality, like red or white wine.
-The Stradivari's sound is described as more "direct and precise", responding to the slightest touch with refined direction and elegance.
+Stradivari's sound is described as "direct and precise", responding to the slightest touch with refined direction and elegance.

-There has been conjecture that the wood used may have been treated with several types of minerals, both before and after construction of a violin.
+There has been conjecture that the wood used may have been treated with several types of minerals, both before and after the construction of a violin.
 Scientists at National Taiwan University have detected trace amounts of aluminum, copper, and calcium in wood from Stradivari violins.
 The traces may have come from chemical preservatives applied by loggers to the wood they sold.
 As well, the violin makers applied varnishes to their instruments.
 Potassium borate (borax) may have been used to protect against woodworm.
 Sodium and potassium silicate may have been used to prevent mildew, rotting and insect damage.
 Simone Fernando Sacconi suggested that Vernice bianca, an egg tempera varnish composed of gum arabic, honey, and egg white, may have been used.

 French chemist Jean-Philippe Echard and his co-workers have studied varnishes on Stradivarius violins.
 He reported in 2010 that even when varnish is no longer visible to the human eye on the surface of older violins, it can be detected within the top layers of cells.
-A lower layer of varnish is found within the topmost wood cells while an upper rests upon the wood.
+A lower layer of varnish is found within the topmost wood cells, while an upper layer rests upon the wood.
 Echard's findings suggest that Stradivari used a mixture of common Cremonese resin, oil, and pigment as a varnish, rather than making his own.
 Echard did not find traces of specialized ingredients such as protein materials, gums, or fossil amber.

-A comparative study published in PLOS One in 2008 found no significant differences in median densities between modern and classical violins, or between classical violins from different origins; instead the survey of several modern and classical examples of violins highlighted a notable distinction when comparing density differentials.
+A comparative study published in PLOS One in 2008 found no significant differences in median densities between modern and classical violins, or between classical violins from different origins; instead, the survey of several modern and classical examples of violins highlighted a notable distinction when comparing density differentials.
 These results suggest that differences in density differentials in the material may have played a significant role in the sound production of classical violins.
-A later survey, focused on comparing median densities in both classical and modern violin examples, questioned the role available materials may have played in sound production differences, though it made no comment on variations in density differentials.
+A later survey, focused on comparing median densities in both classical and modern violin examples, questioned the role available materials may have played in sound production differences, though it did not comment on variations in density differentials.
 The content of copper and aluminium is higher than current instruments.